 - Zest 2 limes.
 Mix the lime zest with caster sugar.

-- In a medium size bowl, gently mix together the dragon fruit, blueberries and black grapes.
+- In a medium size mixing bowl, gently mix together the dragon fruit, blueberries and black grapes.

 - Place the fruit salad on a serving plate.